Welcome to the SAENOPY Documentation¶

 Standalone¶

-You can download saenopy as a standalone application for windows or for linux:
+You can download saenopy as a standalone application:

 Using Python¶